Six tips to help you save money on life insurance

 3) Ask a broker

-If you’re really unsure about how to find the right policy, ask an insurance broker for help.
+If you’re really unsure about how to find the right policy, ask Life Insurance Brokers for help.
 They should have access to the best rates on the market, and can get quotes from several different vendors.

 A broker will also be able to advise you on which policy is the best fit for you, and warn you of any clauses that may make an otherwise attractive option less of a good buy.